FindTreasureIsland/FindTreasureIsland.github.io/content/teaching/_index.md

 ---

 ## Teaching
-In general, I am interested in applying teaching methods guiding students to actively explore and solve problems.
+In general, I am interested in applying teaching methods that guide students to actively explore and solve problems.
 The topics and domains of my interest in teaching are as follows:

  * Research methods and experimental design
  * Introductory (Bayesian) statistics
  * Cognitive psychology